Apartments and Residential Rental Properties

 • Carbon monoxide from any fireplaces or unvented gas space heaters.

-• Lead from pre-1997 vinyl imported mini-blinds, or plumbing materials or paint chips in older buildings.
+• Lead from pre-1997 vinyl imported mini-blinds, or from plumbing materials or paint chips in older buildings.

 • Asbestos in ceiling materials, if disturbed, in older buildings.

-• Some pesticides that are on the Proposition 65 list, for indoor or outdoor use.
+• Some pesticides for indoor or outdoor use that are on the Proposition 65 list.

-How can I reduce my potential exposure to these chemicals in apartments and other residential rental properties?
+How can I reduce my potential exposure to these chemicals in apartments and residential rental properties?

-• Where possible, choose apartments or other residential rental properties that are smoke-free and nicotine-free.
+• Where possible, choose apartments and residential rental properties that are smoke-free and nicotine-free.
 Avoid spending time in designated smoking areas on the premises.

 • When you use enclosed parking facilities, stay no longer than necessary.